 Lesser known effects of cannabis on your body

-Countless people turn to cannabis medicine to help manage pain, relieve stress, ease anxiety, or to simply improve mood.
+Countless people turn to cannabis medicine to help manage pain, relieve stress, ease anxiety, or to simply improve mood and experience the cannabis benefits and side effects.
 There is no shortage of effects that cannabis has on the human body, including some that aren’t obvious.
+It's amazing, cannabis and physiological effects can vary from person to person.

 1. There’s a correlation between cannabis and lower weight

 The stereotype of the stoner anchored to the couch, feeling the “munchies” and devouring bags of chips is for many people the image of cannabis.
-Research has shown however, that while cannabis does boost your appetite, it may actually have a correlation to lower body weight.
+Research has shown however, that while cannabis does boost your appetite, it may actually have a correlation to lower body weight, highlighting cannabis’s benefits and side effects.

 A 2018 meta-analysis of existing research found that cannabis users had significantly lower BMIs and obesity rates compared to non-cannabis users.
-The researchers suggested that acute cannabis consumption “reduces energy storage and increases metabolic rates.”
+The researchers suggested that acute cannabis consumption “reduces energy storage and increases metabolic rates”, proving positive for the impact of cannabis on the body.

 Some animal based studies suggest that THCV, a minor cannabinoid that can be found in varying concentrations in different cannabis cultivars, “can suppress food consumption and body weight”.